mozilla/firefox-test-engineering/reference/git_github.rst

 Git and GitHub
 ==============

 The sections below describe some Firefox Test Engineering best practices for using Git and GitHub.
 For more general information on Git here is a link to `Good Resources`_ for Learning Git and GitHub.

 .. _Good Resources: https://help.github.com/articles/good-resources-for-learning-git-and-github/

 Issues
 ------
-You can find an Issue to work on by going to the `Firefox Test Engineering Dashboard`_.
+You can find an issue to work on by going to the `Firefox Test Engineering Dashboard`_.
 Any unclaimed Issue is available to you to work on.
 You can find out more about our process in the :doc:`guide/index`.

 .. _Firefox Test Engineering Dashboard: https://mozilla.github.io/fxtest-dashboard/#/issues